joshfpedro/capstone/README.md

 - Improved grid stability and management through accurate energy production forecasts
 - Enhanced integration of renewable energy sources into the power grid
 - Better decision-making tools for energy providers and grid operators
-- Support for policymakers in setting realistic renewable energy targets
+- Support for policymakers in setting realistic renewable energy targets and optimal site selection

 ### Dataset Description
 Our analysis utilizes a dataset containing renewable energy production data and weather information for New York state from 2021 to 2023.
 The dataset includes: